shahar-klein/gonoodle/README.md

-noodle is a basic iperf like load tool with some goodies like bw throttle per session and session ramp up throttle
+noodle is a c10k iperf like load tool with some goodies like bw throttle per session and session ramp up throttle

 ```